 In April 2000, Oprah and Hearst Magazines introduced O, The Oprah Magazine, a monthly magazine that has become one of today's leading women's lifestyle publications.
 It is credited as being the most successful magazine launch in recent history and currently has an audience of more than two million readers each month.

 Oprah is co-founder of Oxygen Media, which was formed in November 1998 along with fellow founders Geraldine Laybourne, Marcy Carsey, Tom Werner, Caryn Mandabach.
-Oxygen Media includes the Oxygen Network, a women's cable network that launched on February 2, 2000 and is currently available in 48 million homes across the country.
+Oxygen Media includes the Oxygen Network, a women's cable network that launched on February 2, 2000.
+On November 20, 2007, NBCUniversal purchased Oxygen for $925 million.